Studying online (if an online offering is shown below)

 Description

 This unit introduces students to the role of big data in advancing human health, focusing on the generation, analysis, and application of large-scale datasets in genomics, transcriptomics, microbiomics, and public health.
 Students will explore computational tools, statistical techniques, and artificial intelligence to analyse and interpret complex biological data.
-Practical sessions will give students hands-on experience of current bioinformatics tools and techniques.
+Practical sessions will give students hands-on experience with current bioinformatics tools and techniques.
 Ethical considerations and real-world applications are integrated throughout to ensure students understand the broader implications of big data in healthcare.

 Credit